Handfish/Handfish/README.md

 # [AlmanacRAG](https://github.com/Handfish/AlmanacRAG)

- A structured-first, fact-grounded RAG for course catalogs — the model chooses rows, the database speaks the facts, and it remembers what the catalog forgot.
+ A structured-first, fact-grounded RAG for course catalogs — the model chooses rows, the database speaks the facts.

 # Game Dev